Home About Us For Sale Buying Shows Museums New Show Shipping Contact Us

 MM-999 Guadalcanal Marine casualty commemorative plaque.
 On 17 September 1942, the First Battalion 1st Marines mounted a patrol up the Lunga River on Guadalcanal.
 The route would take them past "Edson's Ridge," the scene of a recent Japanese defeat.
 Their mission was to figure out just how far the enemy had withdrawn.

 In 1944, nine of the eighteen bodies were recovered from the field and reburied in the Guadalcanal cemetery.
-Nine still remain on Guadalcanal. $250
+Nine still remain on Guadalcanal. $250$SOLD$

 MM-997 WW2 Cased Purple Heart. $150